 Background – Born and raised in Brooklyn, New York, I’m not from a racing family and had very little exposure to the sport as a kid.
 My first experience with […]

-Ali joined West Point Thoroughbreds as a New Owner Advisor during the spring of 2023.
+Ali joined West Point Thoroughbreds as a Business Development Executive during the spring of 2023.
 Her extensive experience from her previous roles in sales and business development at Trunk Club […]

 West Point Thoroughbreds employs only the finest horsemen in the industry, trainers who are committed to putting the horse's welfare first.
 We believe in the philosophy of "take care of the horse, and the horse will take care of us."